cdk-entest/sagemaker-studio/README.md

 - Install some libraries => target KernelGateway
 - Auto shutdown idle instances => target JupyterAppServer

+Let setup the first case:

-Step 1.
+- Step 1.
 Prepare the script, for example, a script to install pyarrow

 ```bash
 #!/bin/bash